RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

 \section{Preliminaries}

-We first briefly characterize model-based diagnosis concepts used throughout this work, based on the framework of \cite{Rodler2015phd,Shchekotykhin2012} which is (slightly) more general \cite{rodler17dx_reducing} than Reiter's theory \cite{Reiter87}.
-The main reason for using this more general framework is its ability to handle negative measurements (things that must \emph{not} be true for the diagnosed system) which are helpful, e.g., for diagnosing knowledge bases \cite{Shchekotykhin2012,DBLP:journals/ai/FelfernigFJS04,schekotihin2018protege}.
-Next, we concisely review important notions from heuristic search and contrast classic path-finding with diagnosis search problems.
-This comparison should serve to facilitate the understanding of the presented development of the diagnosis computation procedure RBF-HS starting from the path-finding algorithm RBFS in Sec.~\ref{sec:algo}.
+First, we briefly characterize model-based diagnosis concepts used throughout this work, based on the framework of \cite{Rodler2015phd,Shchekotykhin2012} which is (slightly) more general \cite{rodler17dx_reducing} than Reiter's theory \cite{Reiter87}.
+The main reason for using this more general framework is its ability \cite{rodler17dx_reducing} to capture \emph{both} classical model-based diagnosis problems involving, e.g., malfunctioning circuits or physical systems, \emph{and} alternative problem types such as faulty knowledge bases which require the expression of negative measurements (things that must \emph{not} be true for the diagnosed system) \cite{Shchekotykhin2012,DBLP:journals/ai/FelfernigFJS04,schekotihin2018protege}.
+The quality assurance of knowledge-based systems is an important application domain of the algorithms presented in this work \cite{Rodler2015phd,Shchekotykhin2014,meilicke2011alignment,Horridge2011a,Kalyanpur2006a,schlobach2007debugging} and also the focus of our evaluations; however, the proposed algorithms are generally applicable to any model-based diagnosis problem.
+Second, we concisely review important notions from heuristic search and contrast classic path-finding with diagnosis search problems.
+This comparison should serve to facilitate the understanding of the development of the diagnosis computation procedure RBF-HS starting from the path-finding algorithm RBFS presented in Sec.~\ref{sec:algo}.